SvenRosvall/VLCB-Arduino/docs/Service.md

 There is no need to bump up the version number for minor changes and bug fixes.

 process
-: This is an optional method that will be called regularly.
+: This method that be called regularly.
+It has a pointer to a Command that needs to be processed or a null pointer if there is no Command to be processed.
 Use this for any processing that needs to be performed now and then such as polling for changes of input pins.

-handleMessage
-: Handle an incoming message.
-The op-code is provided to help the service deciding what to do for the message.
-Return a value ```PROCESSED``` if the message was handled and no other services need to see this message.
-Otherwise, return ```NOT_PROCESSED``` so that the system knows that this message was not processed and other services shall get a chance to process this message.

 ## Services provided in this VLCB library